hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 **Easy-to-use:**
 * Your code must use PyTorch >= 1.7 or Tensorflow >= 2.0.
 Notable marks will be given to models that work nearly identically for both libraries.
 * Speed:
-  * There will be two challenge tracks: 10x and 100x realtime.
-  * Your model must be fast enough to be able to process audio, which has already been loaded onto the GPU, at least 10x or 100x faster than realtime on a V100 GPU.
+  * Your model must be fast enough to be able to process audio, which has already been loaded onto the GPU, and return at least X embeddings per second.
-  * If your model has more than one possible embedding size (see below for more information on embedding sizes), it must still output all embeddings together at the target speed.
+  * Your model must be able to run at this speed using the following hardware architecture: X
+    * This is *not* the architecture that we will be running evaluations on.
 * Your model must be able to work on an 8GB GPU machine.

 <p></p>
 **Common format:**
 * Your code must follow a common API, described in the section below.
-* Your model must accept audio time series data of arbitrary length, as both a native tensor (perhaps already on CUDA) in the library of your choice, as well as numpy.ndarrays.
+* Your model must accept audio time series data of arbitrary length, as both a native tensor (perhaps already on CUDA) in the library of your choice, as well as *numpy.ndarrays*.
 * Your model must work with audio at a specific sample rate.
 You may select from one of the four following sample rates: [16000Hz, 22050Hz, 44100Hz, 48000Hz].
 Your model must expose which sample rate it expects as input.
 We will resample audio to that sample rate prior to input to your model.
 (We will use ffmpeg---robust, cross platform, good format support, etc.---as the main command line tool for resampling, but with high quality [resampling from sox](https://trac.ffmpeg.org/wiki/FFmpeg%20and%20the%20SoX%20Resampler)).
-* Your model is expected to process audio frame-by-frame and produce an embedding / embeddings for each frame.
-Different hop-sizes must be supported, to enable evaluation on short time scale and long time scale tasks.
-* Your model must output at least one, but preferably all of the following embedding sizes: [4096, 2048, 512, 128, 20] for each frame.
-Each embedding is expected to be a float32 tensor for all embedding sizes except 20, which must be a signed int tensor.
-Submission results will be presented separately for each embedding size.
+* Your model is expected to process audio and produce a specific number of embeddings per second corresponding to a frame rate argument.
+Your model must also return timestamps in seconds that correspond to each embedding returned.
+For example, if we specified a frame rate of 4Hz we would expect you model to return four embeddings per second corresponding to the timestamps: 0.0s, 0.25s, 0.5s, ..., etc.
+* There will be two competition tracks based on embedding dimensionality:
+    * The main track will be for embeddings that have 6144 or less dimensions (this is based on the largest embedding size available in [openl3](https://openl3.readthedocs.io/en/latest/)).
+    * A compact audio representation track will be held for embeddings that have 64 of less dimensions.
     * The development of strong yet compact audio representations could democratize access to hard-to-obtain large scale audio corpora.
 Also, high-quality low-bitrate audio embeddings enable faster research iteration, with the expectation that they can later be fine-tuned on larger embeddings that have greater capacity.
-* A separate evaluation will be performed for different sized representations.
+    * Each team may submit one model for each track.
 * The choice of analysis window length (receptive field) is at the discretion of the participants.
-* Padding might be necessary, which will also be included in the dev-kit.
-All frames are expected to be time-centered.

 <p></p>
 **Sharing:**
 * You will be provided with a dev-kit with several datasets, multi-modal training, baseline, and evaluation.
 * This dev-kit will include a standardized API, including performing resampling.
 * You are encouraged to submit new evaluation tasks to the dev kit github, particularly those that are of high-societal impact.
 * Participants that submit new evaluation tasks to the dev-kit during the development period, to aid other teams, will be highlighted in the summary paper.

-For low-resource participants, *please reach out!* We are seeking GPU sponsors.
+For low-resource participants, *please reach out!* We are pleased to announce that Google is sponsoring HEAR 2021 and that we are accepting applications for Google Cloud Platform credit awards for low-resource teams.

 <p></p>
 ## Common API